sophie97yang/Capstone/README.md

 # Split Trip

-[SplitTrip](https://split-trip.onrender.com), a revolutionary travel application, blending the functionalities of Trip Advisor and Splitwise.
+[SplitTrip](https://split-trip.onrender.com), a travel application, blends the functionalities of Trip Advisor and Splitwise.
 Discover and book adventures with ease and split expenses effortlessly among your travel group.
-No more awkward calculations or misunderstandings – SplitTrip ensures that every trip is not just memorable but financially stress-free, making it the ultimate travel companion.
+SplitTrip ensures that every trip is not just memorable but financially stress-free, making it the ultimate travel companion!
 Embark on your next journey with confidence, where exploration and expense management can coexist seamlessly.

 ## Tech Stack
  ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)